 The combining basic statement of fiduciary net position reflects the resources available to pay members, retirees and beneficiaries at the close of the System's fiscal year.
-This statement also provides information about the fair value and composition of the System's net position.
+This statement also provides information about the fair value and composition of the System's fiduciary net position.

-The combining basic statement of changes in fiduciary net position presents the changes to the System's net position for the fiscal year, including net investment income (loss), which includes net appreciation (depreciation) in fair value of the investment portfolio, and contributions from members and employers.
+The combining basic statement of changes in fiduciary net position presents the changes to the System's fiduciary net position for the fiscal year, including net investment income (loss), which includes net appreciation (depreciation) in fair value of the investment portfolio, and contributions from members and employers.
 Benefits and administrative expenses paid by the System are included under the deductions section of the statement.

-The notes to the financial statements are an integral part of the basic financial statements and provide additional information about the plans, policies, and performance of the System.
-The financial statement notes include Description of Plans, Summary of Significant Accounting Policies, System Reserves, Investments, Deposit and Investment Risk Disclosure, Derivatives, Securities Lending Program, Fair Value Measurement, Net Pension Liability of Participating Employers, Federal Income Tax Status, Commitments, and Contingencies.
+The notes to the basic financial statements are an integral part of the basic financial statements and provide additional information about the plans, policies, and performance of the System.

-The required supplementary schedules include: Schedule of Changes in the Employers' Net Pension Liability and Related Ratios, Schedule of Employer Contributions and Schedule of Investment Returns.
+The required supplementary information includes: Management's Discussion and Analysis, Schedule of Changes in the Employers' Net Pension Liability and Related Ratios, Schedule of Employer Contributions and Schedule of Investment Returns.